qingshan-zhang/service-poller/README.md

 # KRY code assignment

+*Qingshan's progress*

+- Stored added services into the database with its host as the name of the serivce.
+- Added delete for individual service
+- Send get request to each service for health check, and timeout for slow service
+- Refresh the page at a fixed intervals to get the services status
+- Validate service input and return 400 for invalid url
+- Store and show added service for each user identified by cookie

+*TODOs*
+- Add update on both frontend and backend
+- Error response code handling on frontend, show alert message for 400 response caused by invalid url input.
+- Add lock to avoid race condition
+- Polish UI

+*Unknown Issue*
+- For unknown reason, the gradle doesn't pick up the changes under static/code.js.
+Disabling the file cache on the handler doesn't seem to solve the problem so I moved all the js code under the html.

 One of our developers built a simple service poller.
 The service consists of a backend service written in Vert.x (https://vertx.io/) that keeps a list of services (defined by a URL), and periodically does a HTTP GET to each and saves the response ("OK" or "FAIL").